 The Longmen Caves ➚, 7 miles [12 kms] south-west of Luoyang in Henan has a fine set of Buddhist carved figures dating back to Wei and Tang dynasties (500-900CE).
 There are over 1,300 grottoes with nearly 100,000 Buddhist statues of all sizes.
 Tang Empress Wu Zetian built the famous seated Buddha 56 feet [17 meters] which is the scene for the epic film Detective Dee and the Mystery of the Phantom Flame ➚.
 Longmen Caves provides evidence of China's long excellence in porcelain manufacture at the Jun Royal Kiln ➚, Xuchang; dating back to Song dynasty times.
 The area also contains the tomb of the Tang poet Bai Juyi.

 Kaifeng, Henan became the capital city after Luoyang was abandoned and was at its zenith up until the invasion of the Mongols in the Song dynasty when it was looted and destroyed.
 Subject to periodic flooding many historic buildings of that time have been swept away leaving little trace.
 There is a viewing platform where the nearby surging Yellow River can be seen.
 The path of the Yellow River has changed greatly over time, only a few centuries ago it flowed south-east reaching the sea to the south of Shandong.
 The Shanshan Gan Guildhall is a heavily decorated Qing dynasty hall built by merchants.
 The Prime Minister's Temple (Da Xiangguo Si ➚) has been rebuilt on the site of the main Buddhist temple in the Song capital city.
 It is most famous for a large statue of the Buddhist Goddess Guanyin.
 Longting Park has been built in the Song dynastic style for the benefit of tourists.
 More authentic is the Fan pagoda ➚ located south of the city which dates back a thousand years.
 It was at Kaifeng that the Yellow River's levees have been deliberately breached, once in 1644 to hold back the invading Manchu (unsuccessfully) and again in 1938 ➚ when Chiang Kaishek attempted to flood the land and impede the Japanese invasion, killing one million Chinese ➚ people in the process.
-The city is also renowned for a small isolated community of Jews who settled at Kaifeng hundreds of years ago (see article that follows).
+A great flood in 1841, at the time of the first Opium War, led to many deaths as the whole city was submerged in waters for many weeks.
+The city is also renowned for a small isolated community of Jews who settled at Kaifeng hundreds of years ago.
 The Iron Pagoda ➚ (made of rust colored bricks rather than iron) is another interesting tourist site reflecting its ancient heritage.